Allergic Asthma; Common Triggers and How to Get Relief

 Asthma is a chronic inflammatory disorder of the lungs which causes narrow, swollen airways, increased mucus, shortness of breath, chest tightening, coughing and wheezing.
 During an asthma attack, spasms in the muscles surrounding the bronchi (small airways in the lungs) constrict disrupting the outward passage of air.
 An attack can last for a few minutes or several hours.

-There are two types of asthma, allergic and non allergic.
-Allergic asthma is caused by an allergy to a particular substance like food.
-Non-allergic is not caused by an allergy but may be triggered by other factors.
 Asthmatic lungs are sensitive and overreact to stimuli usually harmless to others such as allergens like pollen and dust, air pollutants like smoke and chlorine and can even be triggered by strong emotions, changes in temperature and humidity.
-For asthma sufferers, winter can make their symptoms worse due to the cold dry air that irritates their airways and the increase in mucus that occurs.

 Intrinsic (viral induced) asthma

-Sometimes an infection of the airways, heavy cold or flu can cause asthma to happen for the first time.
-When the body faces a viral infection, the body sends an inflammatory response to attack and defend.
 This can cause swelling and increased sensitivity of airway cells as well as excess mucus production.
 Post infection your symptoms should dissipate, but you may be susceptible to getting it again if you get another respiratory illness.
 (1)

 Persisting COVID symptoms are common in people with asthma.
 COVID and the immune response it triggers can damage the walls and lining of the alveolar and capillaries.
 This is why long term lung damage occurs in some people even after the acute illness is over.
-A study published in 2022 suggested that patients with asthma post COVID had worsening of asthma control after they recovered from COVID.
-COVID can also affect lung health and function even if previously healthy.
-(2)

-Environmental triggers
+Environmental Triggers

-Allergen exposure can temporarily increase the inflammation of your airways making you more susceptible to an attack.
-Common allergic airborne substances are mould, dust, dust mites, grass, pet dander and cockroaches.
 When these substances are inhaled the body can perceive them as being a danger to the immune system and cause an allergic reaction.
 Your airways may constrict, produce more mucus and become red and swollen.
 This will cause you to experience chest tightness, shortness of breath, wheezing and coughing.

 Two thirds of asthmatics have been found to have environmental allergies, especially from irritation from mould spores both inside and outside the home which is generally worse during the winter months.
-A study done with 181 patients with asthma were tested for mold allergies.
+A study done with 181 patients with asthma were tested for mould allergies.
 76% of patients with severe asthma tested positive for at least one mould species allergy, and 50% tested positive for multiple mould species allergies.

 Also, cockroaches may not be on your radar as a trigger for asthma but they can often cause allergic reactions in people who are sensitive.
 The allergens produced by cockroaches are concentrated in their fecal matter, saliva and fragments of their body parts.
 On inhalation, the proteins present inflame and constrict the airways leading to asthma symptoms.
-These tiny particles form dust and become airborne, contaminating your home.
-They are in the highest amounts in the kitchen but the most common way to inhale cockroach allergen is to breathe in dust that has collected on pillows, bedding or other dust-trapping fabrics.

-Reactions to dust, dust mites, mold, cockroaches or animal dander can also trigger nocturnal asthma.
+Reactions to dust, dust mites, mould, cockroaches or animal dander can also trigger nocturnal asthma.
 When lying down in your bed, you could be inhaling these substances and develop allergic asthma symptoms after a few hours.
 The worst time is 2am – 3am, when there is a natural decrease in circulating corticosteroids and epinephrine substances in the body, which can trigger coughing.

-Food additives
+Food Additives

-It is also important to note that some asthma medications contain sulfites which can trigger bronchospasms.
-Sulfites are naturally occurring in some foods, but are also widely used as a food additive to preserve colour and prevent food spoilage.
 They are most often found in soft drinks, cordials, dried fruit, wine fermented foods, almost all processed foods including potato and corn chips and processed meats like sausages and hamburgers.
 The food additive numbers are 220-224 and 226 – 228.

 It is estimated that between 5 to 10% of people with asthma have adverse reactions to sulfites.
 There is no clear understanding of why inhaled sulfites trigger this to happen but it is speculated that it forms sulfur dioxide within the airways which affects the airway mucosa and activates the allergic antibodies IGE and bronchoconstriction.
-Isoproterenol and Isoetharine contain sulfites in sufficient dosage to trigger bronchospasm in some patients with asthma.

-Food triggers
+Food Triggers

 Dairy products – Dairy is the most common food allergy/sensitivity that can trigger an asthma attack.
 It has been shown to trigger asthma symptoms in up to 80% of children who are allergic to it.
 Dairy contains the protein casein which can be inflammatory for some people.
 It is also mucous forming so can exacerbate clogging of the lungs.
 When more mucus accumulates in the lungs than can be expelled asthma attacks develop.
 Common dairy products include are milk, cheese, yogurt, cream, butter, sour cream and ice cream.